Insurance every business needs

-1. Public Liability Insurance
+1. Public Liability

 Is your business in contact with the public – as customers or visitors?
 If a mistake is made by your company resulting in injury, or which damages property, or causes loss, then public liability insurance will kick in to protect you against any claim.
-For some businesses clients may demand a minimum level of public liability insurance before they will consider working with you, so getting the right insurance in place is an important first step in winning business.
-Over £1billion is paid out in public liability insurance claims every year, a staggering amount for incidents and accidents nobody ever foresees.
+For some businesses clients may demand a minimum level of public liability before they will consider working with you, so getting the right insurance in place is an important first step in winning business.
+Over £1billion is paid out in public liability claims every year, a staggering amount for incidents and accidents nobody ever foresees.

-2. Employers Liability Insurance
+2. Employers Liability

-Employers’ liability insurance is not optional if you have employees, it’s compulsory and any business with one or more employees must have the appropriate employers liability insurance in place.
+Employers’ liability is not optional if you have employees, it’s compulsory and any business with one or more employees must have the appropriate employers liability in place.
 If someone you employ is injured at work – even by something as simple as a trip, slip or fall - or if they become ill as a result of working for you, then you are liable for damages and compensation.
-Employers’ liability insurance covers you against these kinds of claims and makes sure your employees are covered for accidents and personal injury of all kinds while working for you.
+Employers’ liability covers you against these kinds of claims and makes sure your employees are covered for accidents and personal injury of all kinds while working for you.
 Making sure you follow health and safety guidance as well as having the right health and safety policies in place can help make sure you keep the risk of a claim and the cost of your premiums to a minimum.

-3. Professional Indemnity Insurance
+3. Professional Indemnity

 Businesses who provide professional services of all kinds should consider having professional liability cover in place.
-This type of insurance will protects you and your firm against all kinds of claims against you, including malpractice, mistakes and errors, accidental loss of documents or breaches of confidentiality and claims of negligence in the deliver of your service your clients and customers.
+This type of policy will protect you and your firm against all kinds of claims against you, including malpractice, mistakes and errors, accidental loss of documents or breaches of confidentiality and claims of negligence in the deliver of your service your clients and customers.
 Again, this is a type of insurance that is essential for doing business – many professional bodies insist you have cover as well as public sector clients.
 If you’re not sure if you need it, get in touch and we’ll help you assess your needs.